gbonfant/gbonfant.github.io/_posts/2013-08-19-set-up-log-level-specific-exceptions.markdown

 title: "Logging specific exceptions"
 date: 2013-08-19 21:08:49 +0200
 category: blog
-description: "How to manually setup different log levels for specific Rails exceptions"
+description: "How to manually setup different log levels for specific Rails exceptions."
 ---

 In the Rails world logging seems to be delegated to third party services, these are easy to setup, cheap, and robust.